Doug LaMalfa: Defense

 In September 2021, LaMalfa was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.

 Crime

 LaMalfa has expressed support for prosecuting minors charged with felonies as adults and has supported the construction of additional juvenile detention centers.

 Education

 LaMalfa supports posting the Ten Commandments in public schools.
 In 2013, he co-sponsored the Abstinence Education Reallocation Act, which sought to teach abstinence in public schools.

+Immigration

+LaMalfa sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

+Ukraine

+In August 2023 Doug LaMalfa was the sole California Republican to vote in favor of Amendment 22 of H.R.
+2670 to prohibit all security assistance to Ukraine.
+Additionally LaMalfa was the only California Republican to vote for Amendment 21 to cancel $300 million of assistance for Ukraine.

 Electoral history

 Personal life

 LaMalfa is married to Jill LaMalfa.
-They have three children.
+They have four children.
 LaMalfa commutes weekly from California to Washington, D.C.
 He is an owner and manager of the DSL LaMalfa Family Partnership, which owns and operates the family rice farm in Richvale, California.
 LaMalfa employs a farm manager who runs the farm while he is in Washington.

 LaMalfa has donated over $100,000 to his own campaigns and other Republican Party causes and candidates.
 As of 2018, he has a net worth of nearly $3.5 million.